ssdd-classroom/spotifice-media-control-gui/README.md

 ## Architecture

-The project uses **ZeroC Ice** as distributed communication middleware, implementing a client-server architecture:
+The program uses **ZeroC Ice** as distributed communication middleware, implementing a client-server architecture:

 ## Configuration